Bernard Bolender

 Bernard Bolender (September 1, 1952 – July 18, 1995) was an American mass murderer who killed four people during a drug deal in Florida.
+He was executed by electric chair at Florida State Prison in 1995.

 Early life

 Bolender attended high school in West Babylon, New York.
 After owning a nightclub and restaurant in the 1970s, Bolender separated from his wife and children and became involved in the Miami cocaine scene.
 He became rich very quickly, reportedly hiring a chauffeured limousine to drive his monkey around.

 Murders

 In 1980, Bolender murdered four men after a botched drug deal.
 Bolender and two others, Joseph Macker and Paul Thompson, kidnapped the four victims and then robbed, tortured, and murdered them.
 The bodies were hidden in a burnt car which was later found on Interstate 95 in Miami, Florida.
 The victims were John Merino, Scott Bennett, Rudolfo Ayan, and Nicomedes Hernandez, who were all killed on January 8, 1980.

 Bolender, Macker, and Thompson were instant suspects.
 Macker made a deal with prosecutors for leniency in exchange for his testimony that Bolender was the instigator of the murders.
 Bolender's fingerprints were found on the burnt car.
 Despite this, he maintained his innocence and claimed he was not involved in the murders.
 Bolender stated that he was at home with his girlfriend during the killings.